Supervised vs. unsupervised learning explained by experts

 When should supervised learning vs. unsupervised learning be used?

-Shivani Rao, manager of machine learning at LinkedIn, said the best practices for adopting a supervised or unsupervised machine learning approach are often dictated by the circumstances, assumptions you can make about the data and application.
+Shivani Rao, AI/ML manager in knowledge graph at LinkedIn, said the best practices for adopting a supervised or unsupervised machine learning approach are often dictated by the circumstances and assumptions you can make about the data and application.

 The choice of using supervised learning versus unsupervised machine learning algorithms can also change over time, Rao said.
 In the early stages of the model building process, data is commonly unlabeled, while labeled data can be expected in the later stages of modeling.